 16. Marketing performance measurement

-Alastair M. Morrison, Ph.D. is Research Professor in Marketing, Events and Tourism at the Greenwich Business School, University of Greenwich.
-Formerly, he was Distinguished Professor Emeritus at Purdue University, USA specializing in the area of tourism and hospitality marketing.
-He has published approximately 300 academic articles and conference proceedings and is the author of six books on tourism marketing and development, Marketing and Managing Tourism Destinations, 2nd edition (Routledge, 2019) and World Tourism Cities (Routledge, 2022).
+Alastair M. Morrison, Ph.D., is Research Professor in Marketing, Events and Tourism at the Greenwich Business School, University of Greenwich, UK.
+Formerly, he was Distinguished Professor Emeritus at Purdue University, USA, specialising in the area of tourism and hospitality marketing.
+He has published approximately 300 academic articles and conference proceedings and is the author of six books on tourism marketing and development, including Marketing and Managing Tourism Destinations, 2nd edition (Routledge, 2019) and World Tourism Cities (Routledge, 2022).
 Prof. Morrison is the Co-Editor-in-Chief of the International Journal of Tourism Cities and Co-Editor of the Routledge Handbook of Tourism Cities (Routledge, 2021).

 "This is a much-needed new textbook focusing on consumers as drivers of tourism marketing.
 This is critical especially for the post-COVID era when tourism needs to facilitate the co-creation of transformational experiences and at the same time support the competitiveness and sustainability of destinations around the globe.
 Professor Morrison uses his vast international experience in crafting a truly useful and accessible book that is full of great examples and features.
 Readers will enjoy the engaging style of writing and the contemporary marketing edge.
 The consumer-oriented approach is refreshing, as is the emphasis on e-marketing.
 Everyone with a serious interest in tourism marketing should study this book very carefully".